Jernskegg/ci-portfolio-project-1/README.md

       add a big resolution hero image.
       Changed news columns from 3 to 4.

-   5. Bug where on a galaxy s5 has a horizontal scrolling.
+   5. Bug where on a galaxy s5 where the textarea causes the user to be able   to scroll horizontally.

    ## supported screens and browsers
    The page is designed to have a maximum of 1920x1080 screen support.